atoav/static_contact/README.md

 Update by running this in the downloaded repository: `git pull && cargo build --release && cargo deb && sudo dpkg -r static_contact && sudo dpkg -i target/debian/*.deb && sudo systemctl daemon-reload && sudo systemctl restart static_contact`

 ## Example Nginx Configuration
-Note that this used Certbot to generate Let's Encrypt certificates:
+Note that this used Certbot to generate Let's Encrypt certificates, these are ommited for previty.
+Replace `post.example.com` with the Domain (or IP+port) your service runs under:

 ```
 server {